 The definition of INVESTMENT is the investing of money or capital to gain profitable returns or appreciation in value.

-POS systems and POS vendors come in every shape and size.
+POS systems, POS vendors and POS Resellers come in every shape and size.
 It is typically top priority for the merchant to find the system that provides the best operational fit at a price they can afford from a vendor they can trust.
 Those three items add up to the merchant's perceived value in the POS investment.
 However, with those three criteria, is the merchant viewing the POS system as a "cost" or as an "investment?”
 More importantly, is the vendor providing the POS solution viewing the newly acquired merchant as a “new win” or as a “new Partner?”

 It is a two-way street and should be treated as such by both parties.
 Specifically, the merchant should consider how much risk is involved, just like he or she would do with an investment in inventory, marketing or human capital.
 The POS vendor should allow for the merchant to make this decision without a significant risk, while at the same time providing all the evidence necessary to make sure the new partnership is a good fit and a “win” for everyone involved.

 As with any buy/sell situation, the onus is primarily on the buyer.
 It’s all about risk and reward.
-So, merchants should ask themselves the following questions prior to making the decision to purchase their first POS system or upgrade their existing POS system:
+So, merchants should ask themselves the following questions prior to making the decision to purchase their first point of sale system or upgrade their existing POS system:

 The bottom line is still the bottom line.
 That is why we all do what we do.
 So, deciding on a POS solution is just like any other business decision.
 The result of the decision needs to increase the bottom line through: